 RippleNet’s standardized technology, xCurrent, is also the first global real-time settlement system (RTGS).
 It enables banks to message, clear and settle their transactions with improved transparency, increased speed, and efficiency across RippleNet’s global network of payment providers and banks.

 The solution is developed around ILP.
-As mentioned earlier, Interledger Protocol (ILP), that connects siloed networks via an open, neutral protocol, enables interoperation between payment networks and different ledgers.
+As mentioned earlier, Interledger Protocol (ILP), which connects siloed networks via an open, neutral protocol, enables interoperation between payment networks and different ledgers.

 xCurrent offers an end-to-end, cryptographically secure payment process equipped with transaction immutability and information layoffs.